m-joon-ixix/m-joon-ixix.github.io/index.md

 ---

-## Fun Facts About Me
+## Other Facts About Me
-- 10+ year supporter of the Los Angeles Dodgers ⚾️ So happy they won it all in 2024!
+- Proud to be a 10+ year supporter of the Los Angeles Dodgers ⚾️ So happy they are back-to-back champs!
 - Golf enthusiast ⛳️ &ensp;/&ensp; Love to watch Formula 1 🏎️
 - Lived in Vancouver 🇨🇦 & Los Angeles 🇺🇸 for a total of 3 years in childhood